Clustered Factor Analysis for Multivariate Spatial Data: Application Study

 \subsection{Effective Underlying Structure Discovery}

 We visualized factor structure diagrams for each group and kept edges with loadings greater than 0.4 for simplicity.
 Figure~\ref{fig:stuct} shows the underlying structures of four groups obtained through SCFA.
 The factor structures of each group exhibit significant differences, clearly reflecting the impact of spatial heterogeneity on the dependency relationships for each factor model.
-The factor structure of Group 1 displays a relatively simple dependency pattern, where Factor 1 and Factor 2 dominate most variables in this group.
-The structures of Group 2 and Group 3 appear more complex.
-These dependency structures indicate a more diverse spatial characteristic within this group.
-Compared to other groups, Group 4 exhibits a relatively simple dependency pattern.
-Through comparative analysis of these four groups, it is evident that the dependency relationships of each group demonstrate structural differences due to the varying spatial locations.
-These results demonstrate that SCFA can clearly reveal heterogeneity in spatial data and provide precise grouping structures to explain the influence of spatial location on data dependencies.